dat3Cph/material/docs/jpa_part2/exercises/codelab.md

 ### 2. Set up the development environment (one per team of 2 x 2)

-1. **ONE** team member should copy-paste the following link into a bash/cmd terminal: `git clone -b code-lab-3 https://github.com/tysker/3sem-codelab-exercises.git`. (the -b code-lab-3 is the branch you should clone)
+1. **ONE** team member should copy-paste the following link into a bash/cmd terminal: `git clone -b code-lab-3 https://github.com/tysker/3sem-codelab-exercises.git`.
+(This will clone the repository on the `code-lab-3` branch)
 2. Delete the `.git` folder in the project folder.
 3. Create a new GitHub repository and push the project to the new repository.
 4. Make everybody else collaborators on the repo.